yinchanted/mockup-comments/README.md

 - [x] need more discussion..

 :seven:/:two::four:
-- [ ] recommand a different style for "news/latest updates" section, see elasticsearch [breaking changes](https://www.elastic.co/guide/en/beats/libbeat/7.2/breaking-changes.html) and [release note](https://www.elastic.co/guide/en/beats/libbeat/7.2/release-notes-7.2.1.html)
+- [x] recommend a different style for "news/latest updates" section, see elasticsearch [breaking changes](https://www.elastic.co/guide/en/beats/libbeat/7.2/breaking-changes.html) and [release note](https://www.elastic.co/guide/en/beats/libbeat/7.2/release-notes-7.2.1.html)

+:seven:/:two::five:
+- [ ] like the style for "Latest updates".
+Are you planning to add more content to this section?
+If not, can we make the box shorter?

+:octocat: "Add to my app", let's leave the button there for now but only if the user is logged in.

 ## Documentation:
 :seven:/:two::three:
-- [ ] search within documentation page, do we need another search?
+- [x] search within documentation page, do we need another search?
 - [x] Messaging overview will not have "Download OpenAPI specification" link as it will be in each individual API documentation page

+:seven:/:two::five:
+- [x] left panel navigation sections look good
+- [ ] Can we add vertical scroll bar for left panel navigation

+:octocat: the ideal is to make documentation 1 single page (for the right section).
+Left panel navigation would be sectioned and have a vertical scroll bar.
+I don't quiet understand your question here.. let's talk about this over the call?

 ## Support:
 :seven:/:two::three: